simonw/sqlite-tutorial-pycon-2023/README.md

 A lot of people find this very uncomfortable.

-As-of SQLite 3.37.0 (2021-11-27) you can set 'strict' mode on a table to opt-out of this loose typing:
+As-of SQLite 3.37.0 (2021-11-27) you can set [strict mode](https://www.sqlite.org/stricttables.html) on a table to opt-out of this loose typing:

 ```sql
 create table peps (